 As well as being an opportunity to test your knowledge on someone else, it’s a good way to pick up tips and fresh perspectives on revising.
 Study groups are also a great place to discuss past exam questions.
 When you work through problems together you not only benefit from new ideas, but help everyone else to reduce their exam anxiety too!

 Another important aspect of group study is teaching and revision technique.
 Take a subject you’re confident in and try teaching it to your study partner.
-You’ll quickly identify any areas you need to brush up on, and it’ll help you clarify your ideas, which can be especially helpful in essay-oriented subjects.
+You’ll quickly identify any areas you need to brush up on, and it’ll help you clarify your ideas, which can be especially helpful in essay-orientated subjects.

 Don’t forget that your tutor is there to help every step of the way.
 Arrange a session with them to talk about your revision plan ahead of time, and make a list of any subjects and topics you think you might find difficult.